ZijunNi/droplet_size_distribution/readme.md

   ```matlab
   data.Reynolds_number = 3200; % Replace with the Reynolds number
   ```
+### The Upper and Lower Initial Values of the Bisection Method
+- **`left_bound` and `right_bound`**: These two variables respectively represent the initial upper and lower bounds selected by the program when using the bisection method to approximate the critical value of particle diameter. **It is important to note that these two variables are normalized by the half-width of the channel.**

 ## Running the Script
 Once the input data file and Reynolds number have been specified, you can run the script.
 The script will automatically perform the following steps: